marcelkore/marcelkore/README.md

 ✨ _Data Engineer_ ✨ by profession.
 I passionate about working with data.
 Time flies by when I am working on an interesting project.

-- 🔭 I’m currently working on getting certified in Snowflake DE and DataBricks.
+- 🔭 I’m currently working on getting certified in Snowflake DE and Databricks.
 - 🌱 I’m currently learning DevOps Data Engineering Technologies i.e., Kubernetes, Jenkins
 - 💬 Ask me about anything.
 - 🥅 2021 Goals: